mindscan-de/FutureSQR/README.md

 Code Review Tool - Future Source Quality Review

 ## Why another code review system?
 Well, it caught me off guard, that Jetbrains decided to discontinue their product at the beginning of 2022.
-We used Upsource for a bunch of reasons.
+Upsource was used for a bunch of reasons - but the main one, were: easy to use, easy to administrate and easy to integrate into a workflow.

 Unlike many people believe, there are some good reasons to not only look at Git and their  feature-branch and pull-request system.
 Despite Git being a quite useful SCM system, people tend to forget, that there are other SCM systems out there for a reason.
 We tend to